jon-jacky/Piety/doc/README.md

 Piety design:

-- **analogies.md**, describes how elements of conventional operating systems are related to components of the Piety system.
+- **analogies.md**, an overview of the Piety design, that describes how elements of conventional operating systems are related to components of the Piety system.

 - **modules.md**, explanation of the Piety modular structure and directory organization.